moreboi10/ANUDIP_PRACTICALS/readme.txt

 isEmpty()	                                                Checks if string is empty. split(String regex)	                                        Splits the string around matches of the regex. concat(String str)	                                        Concatenates the specified string to the end.

+question :
+Program Question   :Create a Java Singleton class
+The singleton pattern is a design pattern that restricts the instantiation of an object to only one instance.
+To do this, you’ll need to create a Singleton class that has a non-parameterized constructor.

+The class should have one public variable called str.
+It should also have a static method called getSingleInstance that’ll return the single instance of the class

+2) Write a phone number word decoder :
+Write a program in Java that’ll accept a phone number with letters and convert it to a phone number with only digits.
+For example, if you sent the program a phone number like 800888TEST, it should return (800) 8